 - On-the-Go: 1.22%2 Plus 12¢ per transaction

-That’s because tiered pricing sets credit card processing fees based on three categories (i.e, tiers): qualified, mid-qualified, and non-qualified.
+That’s because this type of pricing sets credit card processing fees based on three categories (i.e, tiers): qualified, mid-qualified, and non-qualified.

-“Qualified” transactions have lower processing fees, while “non-qualified” transactions incur higher rates.
+Qualified card present transactions have lower processing fees, while non-qualified transactions incur higher rates.
 The credit card processor determines these rates based on a number of factors.
-For example, debit cards and non-reward credit card transactions typically fall under the qualified rate, while transactions involving corporate cards and higher rewards cards would be under the non-qualified category.
+For example, debit cards and non-reward credit card payments typically fall under the qualified rate, while transactions involving corporate cards and higher rewards cards would be under the non-qualified category.
 Whether or not the card was swiped or keyed in can also determine the tier of a transaction.
 Some processors may consider card-not-present transactions as non-qualified.

 Here’s where it gets tricky: credit card processors that use tiered pricing (such as Costco/Elavon) usually only advertise their qualified rates when trying to lure in merchants.
 The costs mentioned above are the rates you’d pay for qualified charges, but Costco doesn’t promote its rates for mid-qualified and non-qualified charges.